CCALI/a2jdat/README.md

 ##### Note to Windows users:
 Older versions of this project used iisnode (https://github.com/tjanczuk/iisnode) iisnode is no longer supported.
 For migration instructions go here: https://www.a2jauthor.org/content/migrate-pm2-iis.
 To make pm2 independent of logouts follow the instructions here to install `pm2-windows-service`.

 7.)
-Download the latest DAT from repo through git or from https://github.com/CCALI/A2JDAT/releases into your webroot or preferred directory on your web server.
+Clone the latest A2J DAT repo through git or from https://github.com/CCALI/a2jdat into your webroot or preferred directory on your web server.

 8.)
 Compile from source instructions

 navigate to the downloaded location in a terminal and run the following commands in sequence
 ```
-cd DAT
 npm install
-cd js
-npm install bootstrap
-cd ..
 npm run build
 npm run build:server
 ```

-if you encounter an error in this step it can often be resolved by deleting node_modules in DAT and DAT\\js and repeating the step.
+if you encounter an error in this step it can often be resolved by deleting node_modules in the root a2jdat/ directory and repeating the step.
 If that does not work, re-clone into a brand new directory and run the commands in that directory.

 9.)
 Configure DAT
 Since the A2J software can run on many platforms, there is a small amount of platform specific configuration that is necessary.
 Navigate to the root of the DAT in your websites folder.
 Open config.json